brandwatchsteve/puzzler/README.md

 ## Overview

-This is my entry for the Xmas 2019 puzzler - it's working parallel rust-based implementation but has a few caveats still:
+This is my entry for the Xmas 2019 puzzler - it's working parallel rust-based implementation but I've only been able to run it up to 7x8 (64 mins runtine).

-  - it doesn't yet prevent repeated rows and columns (though it does stop rows turning up as columns)
-  - max size I've been able to generate with it is 7x8

 ## Running